Menu

 GOAL #4:

-Update the Climate Action Plan (CAP) in coordination with the Educational and Facilities Master Plan update (EFMP).
+Finalize the 2023 Climate Action Plan (CAP) and support Educational and Facilities Comprehensive Plan update (EFCP).

 GOAL #5: